-A theme is a collection of template files that defines the look and feel, and sometimes some of the functionality of your site, within a CMS.
+A theme is a collection of template files that define the look and feel, and sometimes some of the functionality of your site, within a CMS.
 A CMS can allow you to select a different template from your theme for each, or just some, of your pages—such as a landing page that has limited navigation vs. the services page that has full navigation.

 UI (User Interface)

 What most people refer to as design, the UI is the look and feel of your site.

 What most people don’t realize is part of the design, the UX is the experience the user has when interacting with your site (both the visuals and the functionality).